groblet/elden-ring-builds/builds/executioners-greataxe-str-faith.md

 - Stay aggressive to keep **Blade of Mercy** active (requires not being at full HP).
 - Mix **running attacks**, **jump attacks**, and **rolls into R1s** to keep opponents guessing.
 - Heavy attacks are powerful but **telegraphed** — use them to punish whiffed rolls or after a stagger.
-- Respect the **Fire Scorpion Charm** penalty — prolonged trades can be punishing.
+- Respect the **Fire Scorpion Charm** penalty — prolonged trades against physical damage can be punishing (15% taken in PvP).
 Be aggressive, not reckless.

 ---